Title

 Presidential Decree No. 1801 establishes the Central Bank of the Philippines as the central monetary authority, responsible for policy direction in money, banking, and credit, with supervisory and regulatory authority over banks and non-bank financial intermediaries.

-The primary purpose of Presidential Decree No. 1801 is to establish the Central Bank of the Philippines as the central monetary authority tasked with providing policy direction in the areas of money, banking, and credit.
+To establish the Central Bank of the Philippines as the central monetary authority and to specify its policy direction functions in money, banking, and credit.

-The Central Bank exercises such regulatory authority over the operations of non-bank financial intermediaries as may be provided by law.
+No. The decree recognizes that regulatory authority over non-bank financial intermediaries will be exercised as may be provided by law.

-Before this decree, the Central Bank operated under existing laws and functioned as the central monetary authority until the National Assembly would otherwise provide.
+It confirms that the Central Bank functions as the central monetary authority until the National Assembly otherwise provides.

 Analyze Cases Smarter, Faster